hanshuo-shuo/llm_atonomy/README.md

 <img width="1182" height="800" alt="image" src="https://github.com/user-attachments/assets/af70a351-2593-4cc4-a700-328f6444e0b1" />

-We can see a clear problem here that the vlm itself is strong enough and lower the frequency is not helping any.
-And we can see the VLM Every 100 still have very high success rate.
-The adpator is too strong, as long as the 大体方向是对的 他就能一直稳定的到终点。 所以我弄了一个弱点的adaptor 只能看方向 加速度啥的也弱化了 promt也弱化了 只让vlm看图。
+We can clearly observe a problem: the VLM itself is already strong enough, and lowering the frequency does not significantly degrade its performance.
+Even when the VLM is called every 100 steps, the success rate remains very high.

+The adaptor is too strong — as long as the general direction is correct, it can consistently and stably reach the goal.

+To address this, I weakened the adaptor.
+The new adaptor only considers direction, and the acceleration control is also weakened.
+I simplified the prompt as well, forcing the VLM to rely only on visual input.

 VLM Every 25: